Allow rsync task with / as remote host

 -s and don't do double quoting, add option «Remote side is rsync<3.0» with fallback to double quoting

-#17 Updated by Joe Maloney about 1 year ago
+#17 Updated by Joe Maloney over 1 year ago

 - File rysnc task does not let you browse for path.png rysnc task does not let you browse for path.png added